mcfx/musiclib/README.md

 Finally, you can run `web.py`.
 (Or you can configure uwsgi if you want)

 ## Known issues
-- Some albums with cue and multiple files are not supported.
-Please delete the cue file before uploading.
 - Some tak files are not supported by FFmpeg.
 You may convert them info flac before uploading.

 ## Todo